EyasuTeshome/shifttracker/job-search/JSR-update-and-polish-your-portfolio.md

 Your portfolio **must be approved** to complete the module successfully:

 - This is a module requirement so you will have to complete it**by the end of week 3**.
-We recommend you submit your first version as soon as possible to have time to go through the necessary rounds of revision. \
+We recommend you submit your first version as soon as possible to have time to go through the necessary rounds of revision.
+Coaches might take up to 4 days to send you their comments and request changes.
 - You have a maximum of **three rounds of reviews**, so study the coach’s comments carefully and integrate any changes required before re-submitting your portfolio.
 If necessary you may use an extra review to get your coach's approval.

 ## Refresher on what makes a good portfolio